outaagunga/documentation/my_grammar_check_app_guide.md

 - `textstat` for readability scoring
 - `vaderSentiment` for tone and sentiment analysis
 - `transformers` and `torch` for text summarization using the BART model
-- `fastapi.middleware.cors` (included within FastAPI) to enable CORS so the React frontend can access the API

 We are going to install all the libraries using pip command e.g:
 ```bash